nathanlf/n8-news/README.md

 issue: 5
 blurb: >
-  The May edition of the RENCI Internal Newsletter includes all kinds of awesome things! ...
+  The May edition of the RENCI Internal Newsletter includes all kinds of awesome things ...
 coverImage:
   path: "cover-image.png"
   caption: >
-    Pictured: Image description goes here!
+    Pictured: Image description goes here.
 If this caption ends up being longer than one line, make sure to include a small indent on subsequent lines, as shown here ...
 ---